aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 5 - External OAuth Token using Okta/README.md

 ![image alt text](./media/DeployProxyBundle.png)
 ![image alt text](./media/DeployProxyBundleConfirm.png)

+## Secure Mock Target API proxy with OAuth Access Token verification

+**Note: These steps should have already been completed during Lab 3, so please skip if you have already completed Lab 3.**

-9. Navigate to **Develop -> API Proxies** in the Apigee Edge Management UI:
+1. Navigate to **Develop -> API Proxies** in the Apigee Edge Management UI:
 ![image alt text](./media/Develop-APIProxies.png)

-10. In the API Proxy list, search and select the **Mock-Target-API** proxy:
+2. In the API Proxy list, search and select the **Mock-Target-API** proxy:
 ![image alt text](./media/SearchAPIProxy.png)

-11. On the proxy overview screen, click the **Develop** tab:
+3. On the proxy overview screen, click the **Develop** tab:
 ![image alt text](./media/ProxyDevelopTab.png)

-12. In the proxy develop screen, select the **PreFlow** from the menu on the left:
+4. In the proxy develop screen, select the **PreFlow** from the menu on the left:
 ![image alt text](./media/SelectPreFlow.png)

-13. Click the **+Step** button on the request pipline of the PreFlow, as shown below:
+5. Click the **+Step** button on the request pipline of the PreFlow, as shown below:
 ![image alt text](./media/AddStep.png)

 From the pop-up menu, select the OAuth v2.0 policy and click **Add** as shown below: